chuckySF/Rent-A-Dog/README.md

 #### Week 1
 _planing your app_
 * Create the Auth and Sign up with FirebaseUI
-* Add Container view controllers (tab bar embeded in nav
+* Add Container view controllers (tab bar embedded in nav)

 #### Week 2
 _finishing a usable build_
-* User profile and let user to edit the profile and create doggy profiles
+* Design and built User Profile header
+* Add a table

 #### Week 3
 * Populate the database with user and dog profiles.s